kidestw/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R +X . adds execute permission to all subdirectories of current directory mkdir -m 751 dir_name creates a directory with 751 in the permissions chgrp changes the group owner of a specified file
+chmod -R +X . adds execute permission to all subdirectories of current directory mkdir -m 751 dir_name creates a directory with 751 in the permissions chgrp changes the group owner of a specified file chown vincent:staff * changes the owner to vincent and group owner to staff